mattclarke/in-the-buff/README.md

  --start-from-oldest (flag) - Whether to start from the oldest message

  --query-mode (flag) - Alternative mode where it tries to print the different message sources and schema

+ --filter (str) - Only show messages with the specified schema

 See https://github.com/ess-dmsc/python-streaming-data-types to see which schema are supported.